Going to secondary school: what to expect

 Let your child know that new friends are welcome in your home.
 Encourage your child to invite new friends over, or be ready to transport your child to their houses.

 Help your child explore new opportunities.
-Learning a musical instrument, trying a new sport or joining a drama class are great ways for your child to meet other kids and get involved in school activities.
+Learning a musical instrument, trying a new sport or joining a drama class are great ways for your child to meet new people and get involved in school activities.

 You could try these suggestions for handling emotional ups and downs:

-Be prepared for early ups and downs.
-Adjusting to change takes time, but if things don’t stabilise after the first six weeks, talk to your child’s home-room teacher in the first instance.
+Be prepared for ups and downs.
+Adjusting to change takes time, but if things don’t stabilise after the first term, talk to your child’s home-room teacher in the first instance.

 Remind your child that it’s normal to feel nervous about starting something new – for example, you could share how nervous and excited you feel when starting a new job.

 - Talk to other parents to check whether your child’s experiences and feelings are similar to those of others.
-Sporting and school events are a good place to meet other parents.
+Sporting and school events are good opportunities to meet other parents.

 - Try to make sure your child eats well, gets plenty of physical activity and gets plenty of sleep.
 The change to secondary school is likely to make your child more tired at first.

-Your feelings about your child starting high school
+Your feelings about your child starting secondary school

 Your child’s transition to secondary school is a big change for you too.
 Your relationship with your child’s primary school might be ending, and you’re likely to have a different sort of relationship with your child’s secondary school.

-It’s OK for you to have mixed feelings about these changes.
+It’s normal to have mixed feelings about these changes.

 Also, other parents who are experienced at the school can often answer small questions and give you helpful tips about how things work at your child’s new school.